keatinl1/Pure-Pursuit-UV-Robot/README.md

 Pure pursuit control of a UV sanitising robot made in WeBots, an open source robot simulator (https://cyberbotics.com/)

-Watch the video below and scroll further for an explaination of the algorithm :)
+Watch the video below and scroll further for an explanation of the algorithm :)

 ## Demo